|Master||Online Master of Science in Engineering Technology

 Mechanical engineering programs often offer different concentrations so that students can focus their studies on a specific area of interest.
 Some even offer minors within the majors.
 A perfect example of this can be found at Auburn University in Auburn, Alabama.
 AU offers a Bachelor of Science in Mechanical Engineering with concentrations in either automotive engineering or pulp and paper engineering as well as minors in tribology and lubrication science; automotive design and manufacturing; and nuclear power generation systems.
 A student in this program might take courses like materials thermodynamics, materials structure, kinetics or magnetic properties of materials.

 The concentrations a student chooses generally reflect his or her area of interest.
 An HVAC concentration can prepare a student to design and trouble shoot an HVAC system while a concentration in aerospace engineering is aimed at students interested in aviation.
 Stevens Institute of Technology offers a Bachelor of Science in Mechanical Engineering with various different concentrations.
-Listed below are a few different colleges that offer mechanical engineering programs.

 Applying for Mechanical Engineering Scholarships